 Equation (4) counts the number of students meeting the progress target divided by the number of students who were assessed (specifically who have two assessment occasions).
 The number of students who exited is added to both the numerator and denominator, which will increase the overall resulting score (percentage).
 The impact of this is not uniform and depends on both the percent of students meeting the progress target and the proportion of students of the total who exited.
-For example, percentage of exited students equals 4.8% (5/105) and 9.1% (10/110), respectively.
+For example, occasions plus the number of exited students.
+For example, for Score1 and Score2 the percentage of exited students equals 4.8% (5/105) and 9.1% (10/110), respectively.
 Figure 19 indicates that when lower levels of students meet targets the impact of including exited students will be higher.
 Figure 19 presents five scenarios relating to the percent (p) of students meeting progress targets.
 The results indicate that for lower p, the greater the impact of including exited students.